kXborg/tinyML/README.md

 ## tinyML
 In this repository, we experiment on various Microcontrollers and push their ML capability to the very edge.
+Working on Arduino Nano 33 BLE now.

 ![Arm Family](Arm-family.jpg)